-“I will not!” shouted the man the priest had called Lucifer, stumbling forward and catching himself on the edge of a bench, bent over.
-“I seek refuse and ministrations and dammit to hell I will get what I came for and not be sent away again.”
-His words were filled with anger and venom, and Amber felt the fear in the room as the nuns cowered together watching with wide eyes and the monks huddled together in the shadows.
-The priest grabbed hold of a tall free-standing iron candleholder, slowly making his way toward the wounded man.
+“I will not!” shouted the man the priest had called Lucifer, stumbling forward.
+Catching himself on the edge of a bench, he bent over.
+“I seek refuge and ministrations and, dammit, I will get what I came for and not be sent away again.”
+His words were filled with anger and venom.
+Amber felt the fear in the room as the nuns cowered together watching with wide eyes and the monks huddled together in the shadows.
+The priest grabbed hold of a tall, freestanding iron candleholder, slowly making his way toward the wounded man.

-Lucifer had shoulder-length dark blond hair that was soaked from the rain.
-The water ran in rivulets down his dirtied face and neck, and she could see his coarse, brown tunic ripped down the front and exposing his naked broad chest that was scratched and scarred.
-His face was covered with a mustache and full beard that made him seem as though he’d been on the road for quite some time.
-He had a traveler’s bag made of canvas with a long strap slung across his chest that hung down across one side of him.
-And on his waist he donned a sword and also a dagger.
-He was bent over now, his hand holding his side, and slowly he stood up, holding up his palm outward for all to see it covered with blood.
+Lucifer had shoulder-length dark blond hair now soaked from the rain.
+The water ran in rivulets down his dirtied face and neck.
+His coarse, brown tunic was ripped down the front exposing his naked broad chest that was scratched and scarred.
+His face was covered by a mustache and full beard that made him seem as though he’d been on the road for quite some time.
+The man had a traveler’s bag made of canvas with a long strap slung across his chest that hung down across one side of him.
+On his waist, he donned a sword and also a dagger.
+Bent over, he held his hand on his side and slowly stood up, holding his palm outward for all to see it covered with blood.

-Shrieks went up from the nuns, and Sister Dulcina, the abbess, gathered the women closer.
+Shrieks went up from the nuns.
+Sister Dulcina, the abbess, gathered the women closer.